Oscar Wilde: vita, opere e stile

 Success came with the witty and brilliant comedies in the Sheridan tradition.
 Among these the most popular was The Importance of Being Earnest.

+In 1895 Wilde’s popularity reached its height, but his challenge to Victorian moralism, particularly his close relationship with Alfred Douglas was fatal to him.
 Alfred’s father accused Wilde of homosexual practices and the writer was sentenced to two years’ imprisonment with hard labour.
 This terrible experience broke him completely and when he was released from prison he had become poor and unknown.

 Two works were the results of the experience of prison: De profundis, a confession in form of letter to Alfred, and The Ballad of Reading Gaol, the dramatic story of an outcast.